Out for a stroll with the pooch in Leeds? Enjoy a much-needed sit-down and a pint at one of these dog-friendly pubs.

 Mr. Foley’s Cask Ale House, 159 The Headrow, Leeds, West Yorkshire, LS1 5RG.

-You’ll know North Bar is dog-friendly the minute you walk through the door because you’ll be greeted by the two pub dogs, Coco the cockapoo and Luna the jackawawa.
+You’ll know North Bar is dog-friendly the minute you walk through the door because you’ll be greeted by the pub dog, Coco the cockapoo.
 They’re extremely friendly and always keen to make new friends, so you’re welcome to introduce your pup.
 Once the fuss has died down, head to the bar for a handful of treats and a serving of water, as well as a pint from their enormous selection of over 130 beers.

 North Bar, 24 New Briggate, Leeds, West Yorkshire, LS1 6NU.